mstuyts/Belgium-WMS/README.md

 The names of the services are based on the *Title* and *ContactOrganization* provided in each service.

+More information about WMS Services kan be found on [Wikipedia](https://en.wikipedia.org/wiki/Web_Map_Service).

 ##Belgium

 * [CP_CadastralParcels - FOD Financien](http://ccff02.minfin.fgov.be/cadgisWMS/CP_CadastralParcels/MapServer/WMSServer)